 - Work with the elected leadership and staff of sectors to prioritize bargaining demands that are tied to the protection of services. - Mobilize members and work with community allies to fight against cuts and privatization that impact our communities.
-Workplace or community actions will be decided by locals and communities themselves, and strategies may differ across the province. - Apply direct pressure to Conservative MPPs, municipal councillors and school board trustees. - Work closely with NDP MPPs, community allies and other unions to share information and amplify members' actions.
+Workplace or community actions will be decided by locals and communities themselves, and strategies may differ across the province. - 29 Apply direct pressure to Conservative MPPs. - Work closely with NDP MPPs to share information and amplify members' actions. - Report service cuts and job losses in your workplaces to your national representative, who will notify sector coordinators, sector chairs and CUPE Ontario for mobilization and fightback. - Use an equity lens to identify members as local frontline spokespeople to talk about cuts and privatization, especially highlighting the impact in the local's community. - Identify diverse activists and leaders to receive activist and member mobilization training and begin organizing within our communities.

-- Report service cuts and job losses in your workplaces to your national representative, who will notify sector coordinators, sector chairs and CUPE Ontario for mobilization and fightback. - Use an equity lens to identify members as local frontline spokespeople to talk about cuts and privatization, especially highlighting the impact in the local's community. - Identify diverse activists and leaders to receive activist and member mobilization training and begin organizing within our communities. - Work with other locals in the region to collectively defend our work against cuts and privatization.
+• Work with other locals in the region to collectively defend our work against cuts and privatization.